slowrunner/ROS2-GoPiGo3/INSTALL_FROM_IMAGE.md

   - Power On
   - Wait till GoPiGo3 Green LED stops flashing
   - Press the GoPiGo3 power (off) button (next to the GoPiGo3 green LED)
+  - Watch for no green light activity on the RPi board,
+    Press Battery Power switch to Off

 ## 4) Second Boot
-  - Cycle Battery Switch to off, then back to On
+  - Battery Switch to On
   - Press the GoPiGo3 power (on) button to start the second boot
   - Wait till the GoPiGo3 Green LED stops flashing
   - Press the GoPiGo3 power (off) button again to shutdown
+  - Watch for no green light activity on the RPi board,
+    Press Battery Power switch to Off

 ## 5) Third Boot
   - Cycle Battery Switch to off, then back to On
   - Press the GoPiGo3 power (on) button to start the third boot